UncleCShark/Cmaketopia/Docs/CommandLine.md

 #### MSVC

 For detail see [Build C/C++ code on the command line]({{site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id) and [C/C++ Build Tools]({{site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id).
-These shortcuts below open terminal and set a compiler environment; just use one of them
+These shortcuts below open Command Prompt and set a compiler environment; just use one of them
 ![Visual Studio](../assets/VsCommandPrompt.png)
 Hey a tough guy wanna more?
 If you have not standard installation of Visual Studio or you are curious, do you want to know where a workhorse is?